The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 5. Punta de Mita

-While all of that certainly sounds nice, luxury travel is not my cup of tea – so I know of a different side of Punta Mita I think is (more) worth checking out.
+To top it off, Punta Mita also has plenty of upscale restaurants and classy boho-chic boutiques in its downtown area.
+While all of that certainly sounds nice, luxury travel is not my cup of tea – and I think there’s a different side of Punta Mita that’s worth checking out.

-By that I mean Punta Mita’s local town, filled with hidden gems like NAEF – a French bistro and artisanal ice creamery – and its popular surfing coves and beaches like La Lancha.
-If you visit Punta Mita, I’d highly recommend exploring the local streets and beaches for a truer Nayarit, Mexico experience.
+By that, I mean Punta Mita’s local pueblo, filled with hidden gems like NAEF – a French bistro and artisanal ice creamery – and its popular surfing coves and beaches like La Lancha.

 6. Sayulita

-For example, Playa Los Muertos Beach is a popular choice among beach-goers that’s uniquely located just downhill from the town’s local cemetery.
-Then there’s Sayulita’s North Beach, which stretches all the way between the north end of Sayulita to the jungle surrounding San Pancho – the next beach town over.
+There’s also Sayulita’s North Beach, which stretches all the way between the north end of Sayulita to the jungle surrounding San Pancho – the next beach town over.

 We love to visit Sayulita for the day, but when it comes to where to sleep, we like to retreat back to one of the quieter towns nearby, like San Pancho or Lo de Marcos.